New Gold Inc. (NGD): These Numbers are Too Good to be true

-For the readers interested in the stock health of New Gold Inc. (NGD).
-It is currently valued at $0.82.
-When the transactions were called off in the previous session, Stock hit the highs of $0.79, after setting-off with the price of $0.79.
-Company’s stock value dipped to $0.73 during the trading on the day.
-When the trading was stopped its value was $0.74.Recently in News on September 15, 2022, New Gold Provides Rainy River Mine Update.
+Let’s start up with the current stock price of New Gold Inc. (NGD), which is $0.99 to be very precise.
+The Stock rose vividly during the last session to $0.93 after opening rate of $0.86 while the lowest price it went was recorded $0.85 before closing at $0.88.Recently in News on September 15, 2022, New Gold Provides Rainy River Mine Update.
 New Gold Inc. (“New Gold” or the “Company”) (TSX: NGD) (NYSE American: NGD) is pleased to provide an update on its Rainy River Mine following the heavy rainfall and flooding experienced around the Fort Frances area in northwestern Ontario during the second quarter of 2022.
 The Company is also providing an update on the advancement of the Intrepid underground zone.
 You can read further details here

 New Gold Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $2.0200 on 02/17/22, with the lowest value was $0.6110 for the same time period, recorded on 09/07/22.